hackmysql/website/content/lessons-from-20-years-hacking-mysql-part-1.md

 This is good news for other companies and products because it removes the burden and expectation of perfection.
 (Perfection is an unrealistic expectation in any case.)
-Users are very forgiving as long as the product has a track record of delivering value and the serious flaws are quickly verified and fixed.
+Users are patient and forgiving as long as a company maintains a track record of delivering value, fixing problems quickly, and working to benefit the customers not the bottom line.[^5]

+[^5]: I've spent 16 of the last 20 years at two companies: Percona and Block (fka Square)&mdash;8 years each.
+Among many reasons, a critical one for me is that both companies truly work for their customers' benefit.

 Especially during my early years hacking MySQL, its flaws were openly discussed and quickly fixed.
 MySQL, big tech companies, Percona, and the open source community all helped drive its rapid progress, which made its failures rapidly forgotten.
 I've never seen anything like it since, but I hope I do again.

 The bad news: failure is a slow-moving problem that's difficult to detect before it's too late because it never seems imminent.

 This has not happened to MySQL yet, but the history of tech is full of such stories: Gateway Computers, AOL, Yahoo, MySpace, Napster, Netscape, Borland, BlackBerry...
-Even Apple failed to [Wintel](https://en.wikipedia.org/wiki/Wintel) until Steve Jobs came back and turned it around.[^5] And at the moment, Boeing has _fallen_ from grace (emphasis on a grim pun).
+Even Apple failed to [Wintel](https://en.wikipedia.org/wiki/Wintel) until Steve Jobs came back and turned it around.[^6] And at the moment, Boeing has _fallen_ from grace (emphasis on a grim pun).

-[^5]: Then Microsoft failed to Apple on music players and smartphones.
+[^6]: Then Microsoft failed to Apple on music players and smartphones.
 I don't think I've ever seen a Zune player.

 In all cases, it took time to fail.
 Or worse: not fail entirely but become a shell of its former glory, a zombie business that makes people say "How is _that_ company still in business!?"